lincza/ProduceLincKnowledgeBase/docs/articles/Produce Accounting/Pallet Charge Standards/Pallet Charge Standard Rates.md

 Define the currency and standard rate in the **Charge Currency Code** and **Charge Rate**fields.
 Pallet Charges that are defined in a foreign currency will calculate in the specified currency and also convert to LCY using the appropriate currency factor as per the cost produce bill from where the standard rate calculation function is performed.
 For more information, see **Cost Produce Bills**.

 The remaining fields in **Pallet Charge Standard Rates** are filter fields that can be used to define and limit the pallet lots for which the standard rates should calculate.
-It is not necessary to enter a value in every one of these fields, thus allowing for more 'generic’ rules to be set up.
+It is not necessary to enter a value in every one of these fields, thus allowing for more 'generic' rules to be set up.
 Filter values should thus be selected to **limit** the pallet lots for which a standard rate should calculate.

 ```
 **Example**